If you’re new to Thailand, you might not know much about the concept of overstaying your visa.

 Where Is the Immigration Detention Center?

-The IDC is located at the Immigration Office on Soi Suanplu, Bangkok.
-If you get arrested you will be held there while you await a court date.
-If you are to be deported, you'll be held here until you take your flight home.
+The IDC (Immigration Detention Center) is located at the Immigration Office on Soi Suanplu, Bangkok.
+If you are arrested for overstaying, you will be held there while awaiting a court date.
+If deportation is ordered, you will remain in the center until your flight home.

 Note that the IDC is generally somewhere a serious overstayer will be taken.
 We're talking months and years, not days.